Charley Foy: Films

 In 1936, Foy realized that Vaudeville was waning quickly and decided to attempt a return to film, so he left New York and relocated to Hollywood.
-21 years after his last foray into film as one of the Seven Little Foys, Charley Foy returned to film in 1936, with the small role of Ratto in the comedy, Hot Money From 1936 to 1943, Foy appeared in over 20 pictures, cast either as Charley or Charles Foy.
-In 1937 he appeared in several films, including Saratoga, which stars Clark Gable and Jean Harlow, in her last screen appearance.
+21 years after his last foray into film as one of the Seven Little Foys, Charley Foy returned to film in 1936 with the small role of Ratto in the comedy Hot Money From 1936 to 1943, Foy appeared in over 20 pictures, cast either as Charley or Charles Foy.
+In 1937, he appeared in several films, including Saratoga, which stars Clark Gable and Jean Harlow, in her last screen appearance.
 Foy had been attempting to utilize his dance expertise since his return to film, with little success.
-That changed with his being cast as 'Scoop' Trotter in the 1937 musical, Melody for Two, for which his dancing received positive notices.
+That changed with his being cast as 'Scoop' Trotter in the 1937 musical Melody for Two, for which his dancing received positive notices.
 He also had a featured role, again utilizing his dance skills, in Dance Charlie Dance, a comedy directed by Frank McDonald.
 In 1939 he appeared in several notable films.
 In Lew Landers's espionage drama, Conspiracy, he had one of the starring roles, Studs, which also stars Allan Lane, Linda Hayes, and Robert Barrat.
 He had a small role in the drama, Hell's Kitchen, which stars the Dead End Kids and Ronald Reagan.
 Foy also had the featured role of Slick in the Humphrey Bogart gangster film, King of the Underworld, which marked Bogart's first starring role.

-Foy had a starring role in the William C. McGann comedy, Sweepstakes Winner, which also stars Marie Wilson, Johnnie Davis and Allen Jenkins.
-In 1940, Foy had a small part in the John Garfield crime drama, East of the River, which also stars Brenda Marshall and Marjorie Rambeau.
-Foy would again have a featured role in another Bogart film in 1941, the drama The Wagons Roll at Night, which was directed by Ray Enright, and also stars Sylvia Sidney and Eddie Albert.
-Foy's final on-screen performance came in the 1943 western, The Woman of the Town, starring Claire Trevor and Albert Dekker, and directed by George Archainbaud, in which Foy played his father, Eddie Foy Sr. Foy's final film credit came twelve years later, when he provided the narration for the biopic about his father, The Seven Little Foys in 1955, which stars Bob Hope as the senior Foy.
+Foy had a starring role in the William C. McGann comedy, Sweepstakes Winner, which also stars Marie Wilson, Johnnie Davis, and Allen Jenkins.
+In 1940, Foy had a small part in the John Garfield crime drama East of the River, which also stars Brenda Marshall and Marjorie Rambeau.
+Foy again had a featured role in another Bogart film in 1941, the drama The Wagons Roll at Night, which was directed by Ray Enright and also stars Sylvia Sidney and Eddie Albert.
+Foy's final on-screen performance came in the 1943 western The Woman of the Town, starring Claire Trevor and Albert Dekker and directed by George Archainbaud, in which Foy played his father, Eddie Foy Sr. Foy's final film credit came twelve years later, when he provided the narration for the biopic about his father, The Seven Little Foys in 1955, which stars Bob Hope as the senior Foy.